Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

 The only advice is to stay alert to what's happening a good distance ahead of you.
 It may not be new terrain but a street situation can change quickly.
 Gates open, kids appear and want to pet your dog, a cat runs past, a drunk driver skids the corner, another dog walker can arrive but with an off-leash dog that doesn't know the meaning of manners.
 Unfortunately, a lot of people allow dogs to run ahead when they walk next to a road, and worse, some owners think it's funny when their dogs molest another person's pet.

 Enjoy the Experience

 Don't let possible dangers spoil or stop walks altogether.
-Vigilance and a leashed dog keeps most dangers at bay.
-Stay mindful, as a responsible owner, but don't forget to frolic with your four-legged friend and to savour the sights.
+Vigilance and a leashed dog keep most dangers at bay.
+As a responsible owner it's important to stay mindful, but don't forget to frolic with your four-legged friend and savour the sights.

 © 2018 Jana Louise Smit